Sanity check: Software development

 These kinds of sanity checks may be used during development for debugging purposes and also to aid in troubleshooting software runtime errors.
-For example, in a bank account management application, a sanity check will fail if a withdrawal requests more money than the total account balance rather than allowing the account to go negative (which wouldn't be sane).
-Another sanity test might be that deposits or purchases correspond to patterns established by historical data—for example, large purchase transactions or ATM withdrawals in foreign locations never before visited by the cardholder may be flagged for confirmation.

 Sanity checks are also performed upon installation of stable, production software code into a new computing environment to ensure that all dependencies are met, such as a compatible operating system and link libraries.
-When a computing environment has passed all the sanity checks, it's known as a sane environment for the installation programme to proceed with reasonable expectation of success.
+When a computing environment has passed all the sanity checks, it is considered a sane environment for the installation programme to proceed with reasonable expectation of success.

 A "Hello, World!" program is often used as a sanity test for a development environment similarly.
 Rather than a complicated script running a set of unit tests, if this simple programme fails to compile or execute, it proves that the supporting environment likely has a configuration problem that will prevent any code from compiling or executing.
 But if "Hello world" executes, then any problems experienced with other programmes likely can be attributed to errors in that application's code rather than the environment.

+The Association for Computing Machinery, and software projects such as Android, MediaWiki and Twitter, discourage use of the phrase sanity check in favour of other terms such as confidence test, coherence check, or simply test, as part of a wider attempt to avoid ableist language and increase inclusivity.

+Vibe coding

+Sanity checking is often used in vibe coding, especially between different AI models (although two separate instances of the same model can work in some cases), in order to have a different AI model cover any blind spots or check for any potential errors or faulty logic using a third-party source.
+This can also be done by human debuggers as with human-written code.